-A charcoal pencil and/or a graphite or mechanical pencil.
+A charcoal pencil and/or a graphite or mechanical pencil and Eraser, preferably kneadable (similar to taffy).

 (Optional) A stump/stompe/tortillion and a small piece of fine sandpaper or a sandpaper block.

 Non-oily barrier cream (Gloves in a Bottle is one brand, Silicone Glove sold by Avon is another) OR plastic gloves, VERY TIGHT FITTING, such as medical examination gloves, to protect your hands while painting.